jeymo092/Network-Penetration-Testing/readme.md

 - **TCP/IP:** Evaluate the security of TCP-based communication, including HTTP, HTTPS, and other relevant protocols.
 - **UDP:** Assess the security of UDP-based communication, with a focus on specific services and applications.

+### Testing Tools
+The following tools will be used during the assessment:
+- **Nmap:** Perform network discovery, service version detection, and vulnerability scanning.
+- **Metasploit:** Test for known vulnerabilities and attempt exploitation to validate system security.
+- **Wireshark:** Capture and analyze network packets for potential security issues and anomalies.
+- **tcpdump:** Capture and analyze TCP/IP and UDP communication for detailed packet inspection.

 ### Testing Scenarios
 1. **Firewall Assessment:**
-   - Evaluate the firewall configuration for DVWA-related rules.
+   - Utilize Nmap to perform firewall scans and identify open ports.
-   - Test for proper handling of inbound and outbound traffic.
+   - Analyze firewall rules to ensure proper handling of DVWA-related traffic.

 2. **Router Security:**
+   - Use Nmap to scan and identify potential vulnerabilities in the router.
-   - Review the router configuration for any misconfigurations.
+   - Analyze router logs using Wireshark for any suspicious activities.
-   - Assess the router's handling of DVWA-related traffic.

 3. **Switch Security:**
-   - Evaluate switch security configurations.
+   - Employ Nmap for switch security scans.
-   - Assess the switch's ability to handle DVWA traffic securely.
+   - Use tcpdump to capture and analyze switch traffic for anomalies.

 4. **IDPS Effectiveness:**
-   - Test the IDPS for its ability to detect and prevent network attacks related to DVWA.
-   - Evaluate the response and logging mechanisms.
+   - Use Metasploit to simulate network attacks and assess IDPS responsiveness.
+   - Analyze IDPS logs using Wireshark and tcpdump for detected incidents.

 5. **TCP/IP Communication Assessment:**
-   - Perform security assessments on TCP-based communication protocols.
+   - Utilize Nmap for scanning and vulnerability detection on TCP-based services.
-   - Identify and remediate vulnerabilities related to TCP services.
+   - Use Wireshark and tcpdump to capture and analyze TCP communication for security issues.

 6. **UDP Communication Assessment:**
-   - Assess the security of UDP-based communication.
+   - Employ Nmap for scanning and vulnerability detection on UDP-based services.
-   - Identify and remediate vulnerabilities related to UDP services.
+   - Use Wireshark and tcpdump to capture and analyze UDP communication for security issues.

 ## Exclusions
 The following items are explicitly excluded from the scope of this network security test: